pietervdvn/MapComplete/Docs/SpecialInputElements.md

-A longer piece of text
+A longer piece of text.
+Uses an textArea instead of a textField